Cape Bonavista Lighthouse is immaculately restored in Newfoundland, Canada.

 Across the adjacent bay, stubborn mounds of rock called sea stacks, resemble a dragon back approaching the rocky coastline.

 The walk up the gentle grade to the lighthouse leads to two outbuildings.
 One is the home of the Cabot Crafts and Gift Shop.
-The other is a small museum containing artifacts and seafaring information relavent to the Cape Bonavista Lighthouse.
+The other is a small museum containing artifacts and seafaring information relevant to the Cape Bonavista Lighthouse.

 Much of the shoreline rock has been scrubbed smooth by relentlessly pounding surf over eons of time.
 The rhythmic sound is relaxing and quickly becomes background sound and an expected major component of the overall experience.